Baloch Australians

-Baloch Australians or The Baloch of Australia are Australian citizens who are of Baloch ancestry or who hold Australian citizenship.
-There are measurable numbers of Baloch in Australia.
+Baloch Australians are Australian citizens who are of Baloch ancestry.
+There are measurable numbers of Baloch people in Australia.

 Background

-Many of the so-called early "Afghan cameleers" in Australia were Baloch men who came from the Balochistan region (parts of present-day Balochistan province in Pakistan, southern Afghanistan and eastern Iran).
+Many of the so-called early "Afghan cameleers" in Australia were Baloch men who came from the region of Balochistan.

 Baloch cameleers began arriving in Australia during the late 1800s, primarily to support the inland pastoral industry by transporting goods and supplies using camels.
 At their peak, there were around 2,000 cameleers and 4,000 camels operating across Australia.
 Small groups of cameleers were shipped in and out of Australia at three-year intervals, to service the Australian inland pastoral industry by carting goods and transporting wool bales by camel trains.

 Dost Mahomet and Dervish Bejah Baloch were Baloch cameleers who worked the Western Australian Goldfields in the late 1890s.
-Baloch would later settle in Hergott Springs where he fathered a son Ben Murray with Karla-warru (also known as Annie Murray), who was an Arabana and Thirari woman.
+Baloch would later settle in Hergott Springs where he fathered a son (Ben Murray) with Karla-warru (also known as Annie Murray), who was an Arabana and Thirari Aboriginal woman.

 The Baloch cameleers significantly influenced Australian culture, establishing makeshift mosques known as "bush mosques" during their travels.
-One of the earliest mosques in Australia was built by Baloch cameleers in Hergot Springs (Maree, South Australia) in 1884.
+One of the earliest mosques in Australia was built by Baloch cameleers in Hergot Springs (Marree, South Australia) in 1884.

-Current Presence
+Current presence

 Today, there is a notable number of Baloch individuals in Australia pursuing education and employment opportunities.
-The community continues to celebrate its heritage while integrating into Australian society.
-Sabah Rind a fourth generation Baloch woman continues to speak Baluchi at home.
+Sabah Rind is a fourth generation Baloch woman continues to speak Balochi at home.